Nevenall/blades-in-the-dark/src/03-the-crew.md

 ### Crew upgrade Examples

-* <span class="game-term">Boat house:</span><span class="game-term"> </span>You have a boat, a dock on a waterway, and a small shack to store boating supplies.
+* /Boat house:// /You have a boat, a dock on a waterway, and a small shack to store boating supplies.
 A second upgrade improves the boat with armor and more cargo capacity.
-* <span class="game-term">Carriage House:</span> You have a carriage, and draft animals to pull it, and a stable.
+* /Carriage House:/ You have a carriage, and draft animals to pull it, and a stable.
 A second upgrade improves the carriage with armor and larger, swifter steeds.
-* <span class="game-term">Cohort:</span> A cohort is a gang or a single expert NPC who works for your crew.
+* /Cohort:/ A cohort is a gang or a single expert NPC who works for your crew.
 For all the details on cohorts, see the following pages.
-* <span class="game-term">Hidden Lair:</span> Your lair has a secret location and is disguised to hide it from view.
-If your lair is discovered, use two downtime activities and pay <span class="game-term">coin</span> equal to your Tier to relocate it and hide it once again.
+* /Hidden Lair:/ Your lair has a secret location and is disguised to hide it from view.
+If your lair is discovered, use two downtime activities and pay /coin/ equal to your Tier to relocate it and hide it once again.
-* <span class="game-term">Mastery: </span>Your crew has access to master level training.
+* /Mastery: /Your crew has access to master level training.
 You may advance your PCs’ action ratings to 4 (until you unlock this upgrade, PC action ratings are capped at 3).
 This costs four upgrade boxes to unlock.
-* <span class="game-term">Quality:</span> **Each upgrade improves the quality rating** of all the PCs’ items of that type, beyond the quality established by the crew’s Tier and fine items.
+* /Quality:/ **Each upgrade improves the quality rating** of all the PCs’ items of that type, beyond the quality established by the crew’s Tier and fine items.
 You can improve the quality of **Documents**, **Gear** (covers Burglary Gear and Climbing Gear), Arcane **Implements**, Subterfuge **Supplies**, **Tools** (covers Demolitions Tools and Tinkering Tools), and **Weapons**. *So, if you are Tier 0, with fine lockpicks (+1) and the Quality upgrade for gear (+1), you could contend equally with a Tier II quality lock.*
-* <span class="game-term">Quarters:</span> Your lair includes living quarters for the crew.
+* /Quarters:/ Your lair includes living quarters for the crew.
 Without this upgrade, each PC sleeps elsewhere, and is vulnerable when they do so.
-* <span class="game-term">Secure Lair:</span><span class="game-term"> </span>Your lair has locks, alarms, and traps to thwart intruders.
+* /Secure Lair:// /Your lair has locks, alarms, and traps to thwart intruders.
 A second upgrade improves the defenses to include arcane measures that work against spirits. *You might roll your crew’s Tier if these measures are ever put to the test, to see how well they thwart an intruder.*
-* <span class="game-term">Training: </span>If you have a Training upgrade, you earn 2 xp (instead of 1) when you train a given xp track during downtime (<span class="game-term">Insight</span>, <span class="game-term">Prowess</span>, <span class="game-term">Resolve</span>, or Playbook xp).
+* /Training: /If you have a Training upgrade, you earn 2 xp (instead of 1) when you train a given xp track during downtime (/Insight/, /Prowess/, /Resolve/, or Playbook xp).
 This upgrade essentially helps you advance more quickly.
 See **Advancement**, page 40.
-*If you have Insight Training, when you train Insight during downtime, you mark 2 xp on the <span class="game-term">Insight</span> track (instead of just 1).
+*If you have Insight Training, when you train Insight during downtime, you mark 2 xp on the /Insight/ track (instead of just 1).
 If you have Playbook Training, you mark 2 xp on your playbook xp track when you train.*
-* <span class="game-term">Vault:</span><span class="game-term"> </span>Your lair has a secure vault, increasing your storage capacity for <span class="game-term">coin</span> to 8.
+* /Vault:// /Your lair has a secure vault, increasing your storage capacity for /coin/ to 8.
 A second upgrade increases your capacity to 16.
 A separate part of your vault can be used as a holding cell.
-* <span class="game-term">Workshop:</span> Your lair has a workshop appointed with tools for tinkering and alchemy, as well as a small library of books, documents, and maps.
+* /Workshop:/ Your lair has a workshop appointed with tools for tinkering and alchemy, as well as a small library of books, documents, and maps.
 You may accomplish long-term projects with these assets without leaving your lair.

 ### Cohorts